Thierry Callault joined Quaero Capital SA in 2013 as a Partner and Head of Business Development.

 Back in 2007 Stéphane had the opportunity to be closely involved with French AM Tocqueville Finance where he was Managing Director in charge of its Private Banking Department.
 After Tocqueville’s sale in 2010 Stéphane returned to Montpensier Finance as a Managing Director responsible for large investors, notably Institutions as well as family offices.
 He also acted as an advisor to a dedicated small and midcap fund managed by Montpensier.

-Dominique Dubois joined QUAERO CAPITAL in 2017 as Managing Director of Quaero Capital (Luxembourg) SA.
+Dominique Dubois joined Quaero Capital (Luxembourg) SA in 2017 as Managing Director.

 Dominique has more than 25 years of experience in the Luxembourg investment fund industry.
 He began his career in the investment fund department of Banque Indosuez Luxembourg in 1991.